 Care when in an Upper Limb Cast

-- For below elbow casts elevate your / the patient’s hand at heart height or rest on opposite shoulder.
+- For below elbow casts elevate your or the patient’s hand at heart height or rest on opposite shoulder.
 Do not keep in a sling unless advised to do so.

-- Do not let your / the patient’s arm hang down below waist level when sat in a chair or walking.
+- Do not let your or the patient’s arm hang down below waist level when sat in a chair or walking.

 - Please check the top and the bottom of the cast daily for any redness, undue swelling, blistering or broken skin.
 Report to the fracture clinic immediately if any smells or staining come through the cast.